Interview: Dulquer Salmaan: I Don't Think My Father Will Ever Act With Me In A Film

 Q. When we look at your work in Malayalam cinema, you have always played simple, relatable characters in your films.
 Despite that how do you succeed in making each of your roles different from the other?

-A. Even in my personal film viewing habits or books that I read, I really like slice-of-life.
+A. Even in my personal film viewing habits or books that I read, I really like a slice-of-life.
 I want it to be as real as possible and believable.
 I want to be so invested in the film that I feel like I am watching someone's lives.

-I do get offered very commercial, mainstream cinema and I always try to find logic in it (laughs) I take up a role only if I believe in it and think I can play it convincingly.
+I do get offered very commercial, mainstream cinema and I always try to find logic in it (laughs).
+I take up a role only if I believe in it and think I can play it convincingly.
 I have amazing respect for all of our superstars who have so much conviction that they can do these amazing things on screen.

 I am that member of the audience who is a huge fan and hoots and screams while watching a film.
 I think Rajinikanth or Salman Khan can do anything and I believe it because they believe in it.